Sharps Compliance (NASDAQ:SMED) PT Raised to $18.00

-Sharps Compliance (NASDAQ:SMED) had its price target boosted by Roth Capital from $16.00 to $18.00 in a research note issued to investors on Monday morning, PriceTargets.com reports.
-The firm currently has a buy rating on the industrial products company’s stock.
+Sharps Compliance (NASDAQ:SMED) had its price objective lifted by Roth Capital from $16.00 to $18.00 in a research report sent to investors on Monday, Benzinga reports.
+They currently have a buy rating on the industrial products company’s stock.

-In other news, Director John W. Dalton sold 5,000 shares of the company’s stock in a transaction that occurred on Monday, February 8th.
+In related news, CEO David P. Tusa sold 218,614 shares of the business’s stock in a transaction that occurred on Tuesday, May 4th.
+The shares were sold at an average price of $17.65, for a total transaction of $3,858,537.10.
+Also, Director John W. Dalton sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, February 8th.
 The shares were sold at an average price of $14.38, for a total transaction of $71,900.00.
-Following the transaction, the director now directly owns 850,582 shares in the company, valued at $12,231,369.16.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director John W. Dalton sold 17,200 shares of the company’s stock in a transaction that occurred on Wednesday, February 3rd.
-The stock was sold at an average price of $12.56, for a total transaction of $216,032.00.
-Following the transaction, the director now owns 866,182 shares in the company, valued at $10,879,245.92.
+Following the transaction, the director now owns 850,582 shares of the company’s stock, valued at approximately $12,231,369.16.
 The disclosure for this sale can be found here.
-15.10% of the stock is owned by insiders.
+15.10% of the stock is currently owned by insiders.

-Hedge funds have recently made changes to their positions in the company.
-Dorsey Wright & Associates acquired a new position in shares of Sharps Compliance during the first quarter worth approximately $45,000.
-Strs Ohio acquired a new position in shares of Sharps Compliance during the fourth quarter worth approximately $56,000.
-Schonfeld Strategic Advisors LLC acquired a new position in shares of Sharps Compliance during the third quarter worth approximately $77,000.
-D L Carlson Investment Group Inc. bought a new stake in shares of Sharps Compliance during the fourth quarter worth approximately $118,000.
-Finally, GSA Capital Partners LLP bought a new stake in shares of Sharps Compliance during the fourth quarter worth approximately $168,000.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Los Angeles Capital Management LLC acquired a new position in shares of Sharps Compliance in the first quarter valued at approximately $720,000.
+Dorsey Wright & Associates bought a new stake in shares of Sharps Compliance in the first quarter worth $45,000.
+Wedge Capital Management L L P NC bought a new stake in shares of Sharps Compliance in the first quarter worth $625,000.
+Susquehanna International Group LLP lifted its position in shares of Sharps Compliance by 449.2% in the fourth quarter.
+Susquehanna International Group LLP now owns 89,141 shares of the industrial products company’s stock worth $842,000 after purchasing an additional 72,911 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP lifted its position in shares of Sharps Compliance by 9.8% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 79,383 shares of the industrial products company’s stock worth $750,000 after purchasing an additional 7,090 shares in the last quarter.
 Institutional investors own 42.39% of the company’s stock.

 Sharps Compliance Company Profile